Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasSettlements & Settlers.
 A significant historical year for this entry is 1860.

 Location.
 42° 33.956′ N, 73° 45.952′ W. Marker is near Selkirk, New York, in Albany County.
-Marker is on River Road (New York State Route 144) 0.1 miles south of Simmons Road, on the right when traveling north.
+It is on River Road (New York State Route 144) 0.1 miles south of Simmons Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 806 River Rd, Selkirk NY 12158, United States of America.
 Touch for directions.

 Bethlehem's Historic Waterfront Marker image.
 Click for full size.

-Photographed By Steve Stoessel, July 29, 2023
+Photographed by Steve Stoessel, July 29, 2023

 2. Bethlehem's Historic Waterfront Marker

-Photographed By Steve Stoessel, July 29, 2023
+Photographed by Steve Stoessel, July 29, 2023

-3. Close-Up of Bethlehem's Historic Waterfront Marker
+3. Bethlehem's Historic Waterfront Marker

 Credits.
-This page was last revised on August 15, 2023.
+This page was last revised on June 19, 2026.
 It was originally submitted on August 7, 2023, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 52 times since then and 16 times this year.
+This page has been viewed 323 times since then and 33 times this year.
 Photos: 1, 2, 3. submitted on August 7, 2023, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.

 m=230106